ImJoshiANE/Portfolio/README.md

 # Portfolio Website

-Welcome to my Portfolio website!
-This website showcases my projects, skills, and experiences to potential employers and collaborators.
+This is a Portfolio website!
+This website showcases projects, skills, and experiences to potential employers and collaborators.

 ## Technologies Used